Zero Mostel: 1957–1969: Broadway stardom

 On January 13, 1960, while exiting a taxi on his way back from rehearsals for the play The Good Soup, Mostel was hit by a number 18 (now the M86) 86th Street crosstown bus, and his leg was crushed.
 The doctors wanted to amputate the leg, which would have ended his stage career.
 Mostel refused, accepting the risk of gangrene, and remained hospitalized for four months.
 The injury took a huge toll; for the rest of his life, the massively-scarred leg gave him pain and required frequent rests and baths.
 He sought compensation for the injury by retaining the famous Harry Lipsig (the 5'3" self-described "King of Torts") as his attorney.
 The case was settled for an undisclosed sum.
 From this time forward, whenever he attended the Metropolitan Opera, Mostel carried a cane to go along with the cape that he also favored.
-Later in the year Mostel took on the role of Estragon in a TV adaptation of Waiting for Godot.
+Later that year Mostel played Estragon in a TV adaptation of Samuel Beckett's Waiting for Godot.

-In 1961, he played Jean in Rhinoceros to very favorable reviews.
-The New Republic's Robert Brustein said that he had "a great dancer's control of movement, a great actor's control of voice, a great mime's control of facial expressions."
-His transition onstage from man to rhinoceros became a thing of legend; he won his first Tony Award for Best Actor, even though he was not in the lead role.
-In 1962 Mostel began work on the role of Pseudolus in the Broadway musical A Funny Thing Happened on the Way to the Forum, which was to be one of his best-remembered roles.
+In 1961, he played Jean in Eugene Ionesco's Rhinoceros to rave reviews.
+The New Republic's Robert Brustein said Mostel had "a great dancer's control of movement, a great actor's control of voice, a great mime's control of facial expressions."
+His transition onstage from man to rhinoceros became a thing of legend; he won his first Tony Award for Best Actor in a Play.
+In 1962 Mostel began work on the role of Pseudolus in Stephen Sondheim's A Funny Thing Happened on the Way to the Forum, which was to be one of his best-remembered roles.
 The role of Pseudolus was originally offered to Phil Silvers, who declined it, saying he did not want to do this "old shtick".
 Mostel did not originally want to do the role either, which he thought below his capabilities, but was convinced by his wife and agent.
-The reviews were excellent, and, after a few slow weeks after which the play was partially rewritten with a new opening song, "Comedy Tonight", which became the play's most popular piece, the show became a great commercial success, running 964 performances and conferring star status on Mostel (he also won a Tony Award for Best Actor in a Musical for this role).
-A film version was produced in 1966, also starring Mostel – and Silvers.
+The reviews were excellent, and, after a few slow weeks after which the play was partially rewritten with a new opening song, "Comedy Tonight", which became the play's most popular piece, the show became a great commercial success, running 964 performances and conferring star status on Mostel.
+He won a Tony Award for Best Actor in a Musical for this role.
+A film version was produced in 1966, also starring Mostel and Silvers.